 Those were lofty words to live by until “Hurricane Dorian struck the Abaco Islands as a Category 5 hurricane on September 1.

-A day later, Dorian hit Grand Bahama Island at the same category.
+A day later, Dorian hit Grand Bahama Island in the same category.
 The hurricane then stalled over Grand Bahama for another day, finally pulling away from the island on September 3.

 Damage was estimated at over US$7 billion, and there were at least 65 deaths in the country.
 Another 282 people were left missing after the hurricane.”

-Consumerhomevalue.com would never underscore the obvious devastation of a death toll that significantly rose in the days following the disaster along with thousands of residents being displaced, power outages, and a global humanitarian effort to shelter, feed, and clothe survivors.
-An aerial view of the damage shows homes and businesses flattened beyond repair and all commercial, government and civilian operations of normalcy came to a screeching halt on the ecological oasis that expands over 100,000 square miles of ocean and a population of more than 394,000.
+Consumerhomevalue.com would never underscore the apparent devastation of a death toll that significantly rose in the days following the disaster along with thousands of residents being displaced, power outages, and a global humanitarian effort to shelter, feed, and clothe survivors.
+An aerial view of the damage shows homes and businesses flattened beyond repair and all commercial, government, and civilian operations of normalcy came to a screeching halt on the ecological oasis that expanded over 100,000 square miles of ocean and a population of more than 394,000.